luokrli/WumpusWorld/README.md

 # Wumpus World

 This is the final project for CISC6525 Artificial Intelligence, Fall 2020.
+Classic AI problem Wumpus World.
+An implementation with python using propositional logic, truth table enumeration, and search.

 The wwagent.py is for the agent.
 Please read the comments for detailed algorithms.